magic-modules/no-spy/example/pages/index.md

 // /src/app.mjs
 export const state = {
   nospy: {
-    title: 'Title text for the gdpr popup',
+    title: 'Title text for the nospy popup',
     content: 'String or Array of Magic modules',
     buttonText: 'Button text if no cookies are defined', },